-That’s the goal with a truly omnichannel strategy.
-What it essentially boils down to is seamless customer service available on any medium.
-If your business can’t offer that in 2018, a competitor probably will.
-And that’s just as true for B2B businesses as B2C.
+That’s the goal of a truly omnichannel strategy – connected customer experiences across every medium.
+If your business can’t offer that, your competitors will.
+And that’s just as true for B2B buyers as B2C shoppers.

 73% of all customers use multiple channels during their purchase journey.

 Every digital tool and shopping venue you offer is a separate channel – but it shouldn’t feel that way to your customers.

 The first step towards a strong omnichannel solution is making sure your business is accessible on the platforms your customers and clients actually want to use for both sales and customer service.

 Consider one example: if a customer starts their purchase through your dedicated app, and has a question during the buying process, they can reach out to a sales agent on the phone.
 Once they get the answers they need, they may want to finish the transaction with the agent while on the phone – or they may want to complete their purchase online.
 Whatever the point of sale, every single touchpoint needs to begin where the last one ended – with the same purchase and payment details available.

 Customers expect the same continuity when it comes to customer service.
 Increasingly, consumers reach out through social media, and if that interaction then moves over to email or a phone call, they expect to be able to pick up right where they left off.